 This also makes your business card look unique, and with a scan, the recipient can open your website, contact you, see your location on Google Maps, or follow you on social media.
 You can even edit this information as often as you want without reprinting your cards.

-You can even leverage card analytics and metrics to get access to first-party data, which includes data like the number of unique visitors and card scans, card scans by location and time of day, devices used to scan, etc.
+You can even leverage card analytics and metrics to access first-party data, including data like the number of unique visitors and card scans, card scans by location and time of day, devices used to scan, etc.

 #3 Offer incentives and coupons via QR codes

 If there’s one thing we all love, it’s getting our hands on discount offers and great deals.
-In fact, American consumers spend 13 million hours per week searching for online coupons.
+American consumers spend 13 million hours per week searching for online coupons.

-By adding coupons and other incentives to your QR codes, you can increase the traffic to your website and stores.
-With QR codes, you can even track the offer’s effectiveness and modify them to generate more leads.
+Adding coupons and other incentives to your QR codes can increase the traffic to your website and stores.
+With QR codes, you can even track the offer’s effectiveness and modify the offer to generate more leads.